-Winnings from lottery and gambling activity are fully taxable by the IRS and state governments and must be reported on your tax returns.
+Winnings from lottery and gambling activity must be reported on your tax return and are fully taxable by the IRS and most state governments.
 Lottery and gambling winnings include cash and the fair market value of cars, trips, and merchandise gained from sports betting, racing, bingo, slot machines, games shows, poker, raffles, scratch-off cards, state lottery drawings, and games of chance.
-Winnings from foreign countries, as well as multi-national and international gambling are also taxable and must be included on you federal return.
+Winnings from foreign countries, as well as multi-national and international gambling, are also taxable and must be included on your federal return.

 How to Calculate Taxes on Lottery and Gambling Winnings or Losses

-The IRS generally withholds 24% of your winnings to cover Federal Income Tax.
+The IRS requires 24% of gambling winnings to be withheld upon distribution of the winnings.
+The dollar threshold amount triggering this withholding is determined by the type of gambling.
 However, depending on the tax bracket you are in, this may not be enough to cover your tax bill.
 You can make estimated tax payments if you think you may owe more.
-Like the IRS, Individual states tax lottery and gambling winnings as income, so the amount you owe depends on where you live.
+Like the IRS, most states treat lottery and gambling winnings as income subject to tax, so the total amount of tax you owe from your winnings depends on where you live.